The Printful Glossary: 50+ Ecommerce and Printing Terms Defined

 This is also referred to as all-over printing.
 How it works is that your design is printed on paper with dye ink and then it gets transferred directly onto the garment with heat.
 Sublimation lets you cover all of the garment with your design instead of our other printing methods that have a smaller area to work with.

-Screen printing involves pushing plastisol ink through a woven mesh screen onto fabric.
-This is a printing method we use for bulk orders of a similar, minimalistic design with limited colors.
+Screen printing is a printing method that involves pushing plastisol ink through a woven mesh screen onto fabric, best suited for bulk orders of a similar, minimalistic design with limited colors.

-The process where fabric is sublimation printed, cut, and then sewn.
-We do cut & sew printing for leggings, dresses, skirts, pillows, and tote bags.
+The process where fabric is sublimation-printed, cut, and then sewn.
+We do cut & sew printing for our all-over print products: shirts, sweatshirts, leggings, dresses, skirts, pillows, tote bags, and other products.

 This is what we call the file with your design that you submit to us for printing.
-Watch our print file formatting tutorial below – if your files don’t match our guidelines, you might not get qualitative printing results.
+If your files don’t match our guidelines, you might not get qualitative printing results.

 A mockup is an image that shows how a product looks with your design.
 You can create this yourself with a photo editing software, or with Printful’s free mockup generator.

 This stands for Dots Per Inch.
 It’s a measurement that indicates how many dots a printer can place per square inch.
-Generally speaking, the higher the DPI, the better the print quality.
+When it comes to Printful products, your files need to have at least 150 DPI.
+For more product-specific information check out our file guidelines that can be found under each product.

 In the world of photoshop, opaque and transparent are the opposite of each other.
 So if your design is less than 100% opaque, it’s semi-transparent (see-through).

 We don’t recommend using transparent elements in your designs as they can be problematic to print.
-You can read more details here.
+Take a look at the most common transparency problems and their solutions.

-If your graphic contains white, or if your graphic is being printed on a dark garment, then we’ll automatically print a white underbase on your shirt so the colors look crisp.
-Or if your graphic contains any other color going on a dark garment.
+If your graphic is being printed on a colored garment, we’ll automatically print a white underbase on your shirt so the colors look crisp.
 Graphics printed on dark shirts can appear dull without an underbase.
 So for example, we’ll add a white underbase to a red graphic on a black shirt.

 Embroidery is very different from printing and it requires some extra knowledge.